splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 On the :strong:`Alert signal` tab, define the signal to monitor by entering a metric and corresponding analytics.

 If you are creating a detector from scratch, you have to first select the signals you want to monitor.
 Selecting a signal for a detector is similar to selecting a signal in a chart in the Chart Builder.
 Enter a metric and select the metric you want to monitor from the list.
 Add filters or analytics.
-To learn more, see :ref:`specify-signal`
+To learn more, see :ref:`specify-signal`.

 If you want to add more signals, select :guilabel:`Add Metric or Event` or :guilabel:`Add Formula`.
 Note that you can add events to be displayed on the chart, but you cannot select an event as the signal to be monitored.